bitrise-io/devcenter/_articles/en/reviews/using-custom-scripts-for-test-reports.md

 </testsuites>
 ```

-Here's an example script for a single test run, the results of which should be exported to Test Reports:
+Here's an example script for a single test run, the results of which should be exported to Test Reports.
+In this example, we create a sub-directory for a specific test run, add the JUnit XML file and the `test-info.json` file.

 ```bash
 #!/bin/env bash